The Tort Of Nuisance [Case laws]

 ii) Trespass is interference with possession whereas Nuisance is interference with use or enjoyment.

-Iii) Trespass is committed thorough tangible objects whereas Nuisance can also be committed through intangible objects (Example- Gas, Smoke etc)
+Iii) Trespass is committed through tangible objects whereas Nuisance can also be committed through intangible objects (For example- Gas, Smoke etc)

 iv) Trespass is actionable per se (i.e., do not require the allegations or proof of additional facts to constitute a cause of action) whereas in Nuisance damage has to be proved.